 Get Around Downtown

 Downtown Fort Worth's walkability and connectivity are two of many reasons visitors love to stay in the heart of the city.
 Explore by foot or jump on Molly the Trolley, a free downtown circulator that stops at every major hotel and entertainment venue.
-Bike share options also exist with over 15 stations in the district.
+Bike share options offer over 15 stations in the district.
 Flying in to DFW Airport?
-Opt to ride the TexRail line from Terminal B to Fort Worth Central Station.
+Ride the TexRail line from Terminal B to Fort Worth Central Station.
 The station is home to Trinity Metro’s largest bus transfer center, Amtrak and Greyhound bus services.

 Breakfast & Coffee